rust-lang/cargo/src/doc/man/cargo-uninstall.md

 {{> description-install-root }}

+### Configuration Discovery

 This command operates on system or user level, not on project level.
 This means that the local [configuration discovery] is ignored.
-Instead, the configuration discovery begins at `$CARGO_HOME/config.toml`.
+Instead, this command will only consider the global configuration from the `$CARGO_HOME/config.toml` file.

 [configuration discovery]: ../reference/config.html#hierarchical-structure